-The well-maintained gardens of the Parc de Bagatelle are located at the heart of the Bois de Boulogne, a vast woodland to the west of Paris, not far from Neuilly-sur-Seine and Suresnes.
-Bagatelle is well-known for its very romantic scenery and also for its exquisite rose garden.
+The well-maintained gardens of the Parc de Bagatelle are located in the heart of the Bois de Boulogne, a vast woodland to the west of Paris, not far from Neuilly-sur-Seine and Suresnes.
+Bagatelle is well-known for its romantic scenery and exquisite rose garden.

 Description and History of the Parc de Bagatelle